Dr. Jo’s Go-To Guide To Meetings For Every Thinking Style:

 So now that we know the players – what’s to be done?

-Dr. Jo’s 3-Step Preparation for Painless Meetings:a persuasive essay on racism
+Dr. Jo’s 3-Step Preparation for Painless Meetings:best introduction for an essay

 Step One: See if you can figure out which thinking style, or combination of thinking styles you are from the descriptions above.
 Once you know your thinking style, can you come up with what information you need to leave the meeting with to be happy with the outcome (e.g., new ideas, a concrete plan of action, who to work with, or a thorough analysis of the options)?